Getting started in the stock market is a simple process.

 When you choose a stockbroker, you need to consider the type of service you will require and who will best suit your needs.
 You should remember that your stockbroker is your financial agent that will help you make your invested money grow.
 Stockbrokers are also classified as traditional or online based on the services that they offer.

-Traditional brokers are those who assign a licensed salesman to handle your account and take your orders via written instruction or through a phone call.
-Online brokers, on the other hand, are those whose main interface with their customer is through the Internet.
+Traditional brokers are those who assign a licensed salesman to handle your account and take your orders through phone calls, SMS or messaging apps.
+Online brokers, on the other hand, are those whose main interface with their customer is through their online trading platform.

-The full listing of stockbrokers is available in the PSE website www.pse.com.ph.
+The full listing of stockbrokers is available in the PSE website.

 2. Open a TRADING ACCOUNT with your chosen stockbroker.